 Natural remedies for treating worms in dogs offer a gentle alternative to traditional deworming medications.
-These remedies work in a less aggressive manner, reducing the risk of side effects like diarrhea, lethargy, and vomiting that can accompany deworming.
+These remedies work less aggressively, reducing the risk of side effects like diarrhea, lethargy, and vomiting that can accompany deworming.

 By including natural remedies in your dog’s worming routine, you can adopt a healthier and more balanced approach to treatment.